AdishPadalia26/Serverless-Runtime-with-Dynamic-Autoscaling-Using-Machine-Learning/README.md

-# 🚀 Serverless Runtime with Dynamic Autoscaling Using Machine Learning
+# 🚀 Serverless Runtime with Dynamic Autoscaling Using Machine Learning and Kubernetes

 A Kubernetes-based serverless autoscaling platform that integrates **OpenFaaS**, **Horizontal Pod Autoscaler (HPA)**, **machine learning-based predictive scaling**, and real-time traffic simulation using `hey`.
 The system forecasts future traffic and scales functions proactively to reduce latency and cold starts.